 Distance – 16 miles (one way)

 Although it is absolutely possible to do the entire hike in a single day (a race of the entire track is held every year), I had no intention of doing so.
 Instead, I’ve broken it up into more manageable pieces, with my thoughts on each section below.
 There are beautiful views, quiet picnic areas, and historic light houses along the Two Bays trail, with possible animal sightings including Eastern Grey Kangaroos, Koalas, and Echidnas!
+If you are backpacking Australia or just visiting the peninsula, this is a must-do hike.

 The official map breaks the trail into four sections.
 I’ve broken it down a little further to limit my hikes to three-hour long, easily digestible, round-trip sections.
 The entire 16 mile journey took five trips: